 TOWN OF YORK LANDMARKS. homes & businesses, country estates, churches, taverns, etc.

-Early aboriginal treaties (the British called them land surrenders) — MISSISSAUGA FIRST NATION and others — including the 1787/1805 TORONTO PURCHASE.
+THE GEOGRAPHY OF DISPOSSESSION: Early Indigenous treaties (the British called them land surrenders) — MISSISSAUGA FIRST NATION (purples) and others (orange) — including the 1787/1805 TORONTO PURCHASE.
 The British got an incredible amount of territory for their six shillings!

 COLONIAL HISTORY — ZOOM OUT OUT OUT!